pyload/pyload-bookmarklet/README.md

 Notes:
 ------
-- This bookmarklet has two methods to submit links to pyLoad, you have to choose one.
+- This bookmarklet has three methods to submit links to pyLoad, you have to choose one.
 - Both methods have pros and cons:
   - Method 1 - links are sent via http://<pyload_host>/flash/add
     - pros: